jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 1.9.2    How do I set up an automatic reply for vacation (outgoing)?

 Use Jdcloud Vacation/Outgoing Reply Function when you are on vacation or outgoing.
 During this period, when someone sends you an email, he or she will receive an automatic reply from the system.
-You can set the time, main text and sending objects by entering the “Holiday Automatic Reply” in the “Settings” - “Advanced Functions” of the mailbox.
+You can set the time, main text and sending objects by entering the "Holiday Automatic Reply" in the "Settings" - "Advanced Functions" of the mailbox.

 1.9.3    How do I change the interface style of the mailbox after logging in to the interface?

 1) Click on "Personal Settings" in the profile picture on the top right of the mailbox page;

-2) On the “Settings” page, click **Style Settings** in “General Settings”;
+2) On the "Settings" page, click **Style Settings** in "General Settings";

 3) Choose your preferred interface style, color scheme and language

 1.9.4    How do I display my name when I send emails?

-1) Enter the "Settings” of the mailbox;
+1) Enter the "Settings" of the mailbox;

-2) Click **Personal Profile** in “Account Information” and fill in the name you want to display;
+2) Click **Personal Profile** in "Account Information" and fill in the name you want to display;

 3) click **OK** to complete the operation;

-When you send an email, your name will appear in the “Sender" field of the sending email.
+When you send an email, your name will appear in the "Sender" field of the sending email.

 1.9.5    What is the parameter setting in the mailbox options used for?